ListenOne1/cse212-final-project/3-tree.md

 # Tree
 ## Introduction:
-Binary tree is like the linked list, the tree have two
+Binary tree is like the linked list, the tree have two pointer.
 ## Example for Linked List:
 ## Practice and challenge:
 ```Python